docker/docs/datacenter/dtr/2.3/guides/user/manage-images/pull-and-push-images.md

 distributable by default.
 When you push a Windows image to DTR, Docker only pushes the image manifest but not the image layers.
 This means that:

-* DTR won't be able to scan those images for vulnerabilities since DTR doesn't have access to the layers
+* DTR can't scan those images for vulnerabilities since DTR doesn't have access to the layers
 * When a user pulls a Windows image from DTR, they are redirected to a Microsoft registry to fetch the layers